-Imsidolimab, previously known as ANB019, is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for patients suffering from generalized pustular psoriasis (GPP), EGFRi-mediated skin toxicity, ichthyosis, hidradenitis suppurativa and acne.
+Imsidolimab, previously known as ANB019, is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are developing as a potential first-in-class therapy for patients suffering from generalized pustular psoriasis (GPP), moderate-to-severe acne and moderate-to-severe hidradenitis suppurativa.

-GPP is a chronic, life-threatening, rare disease with no currently approved therapies.
-GPP is a systemic inflammatory disease characterized by the development of widespread pustules marked by exacerbations.
+GPP is a chronic, life-threatening, orphan systemic inflammatory disease characterized by the development of widespread pustules marked by exacerbations.
+No approved therapies are available for GPP in the United States or Europe.
 In severe cases, GPP patients can die from cardio-pulmonary failure, exhaustion and/or infection subsequent to occurrences of pustular flares.
-Patients with GPP suffer without robust therapeutic options because currently approved psoriasis management therapies have not demonstrated clear efficacy in the treatment of this condition.
-In addition, these therapies, including high-dose cyclosporine, methotrexate and retinoids, are often tapered or discontinued due to toxicity.
 Studies have shown that GPP is associated with uncontrolled signaling through the IL-36R, which in some patients can be mediated by genetic mutations.
 While initial GPP epidemiology studies suggested at least 3,000 GPP patients in the United States, medical claims analyses conducted by IQVIA indicate approximately 37,000 unique patients were diagnosed with GPP at least once, and approximately 15,000 unique patients were diagnosed with GPP at least twice, by a physician between 2017 and 2019 using the International Classification of Diseases 10th Revision (ICD-10) billing code pertaining to GPP (L40.1).

 We have completed a double-blind, placebo-controlled healthy volunteer Phase 1 trial of imsidolimab, where 36 subjects were administered a single subcutaneous or intravenous dose of imsidolimab ranging between 10 mg and 750 mg, 18 subjects were administered multiple ascending doses of imsidolimab intravenously ranging between 40 mg and 300 mg weekly for four consecutive weeks and 18 subjects were dosed with placebo.
 Imsidolimab was well-tolerated by all subjects and no dose-limiting toxicities were observed.
 The most frequent treatment-emergent adverse events observed in the single ascending dose cohorts were upper respiratory tract infections in 10 of 36 (28%) subjects dosed with imsidolimab versus six of 12 (50%) subjects dosed with placebo, and headache in 10 of 36 (28%) subjects dosed with imsidolimab versus 3 of 12 (25%) subjects dosed with placebo.
 In the multiple ascending dose cohorts, the most frequent treatment-emerging adverse events observed were headache in 7 of 18 (39%) subjects dosed with imsidolimab versus 1 of 6 (17%) subjects dosed with placebo.
 No serious adverse events were reported among any subjects in the trial.
 The in vivo half-life of imsidolimab was approximately 28 days for both subcutaneous and intravenous routes of administration, with bioavailability of approximately 90%.
 A single dose of imsidolimab at certain dose levels was able to completely suppress IL-36 cytokine function for 85 days, as measured by IL-36 cytokine-mediated release of IL-8 using an ex vivo pharmacodynamic assay.
 We presented data from this Phase 1 trial at the 2018 European Academy of Allergy and Clinical Immunology (EAACI) Congress on May 28th 2018, (click here to download).

 We have conducted a single arm, open-label Phase 2 trial of imsidolimab in 8 patients with generalized pustular psoriasis, or GPP, also known as the GALLOP trial.
-Patients were screened among 12 sites located in the United States and Europe.
+Patients were enrolled among 12 sites located in the United States and Europe.
 Patients were washed out of prior therapy and no concomitant therapy was permitted during the trial.
 Key inclusion criteria include active ongoing GPP disease with a minimum mJDA-SI score of 7 and at least 10% body surface area covered by active pustules and erythema, while key exclusion criteria included concomitant dermatological conditions or infection.
 Patients were treated with a 750mg intravenous induction dose of imsidolimab at Day 1, followed by monthly 100mg subcutaneous doses on Days 29, 57 and 85 during the 16-week study.
-The primary endpoint of this trial was clinical response on the CGI scale on Day 29 and Day 113 without rescue therapy.
+The primary endpoint of this trial was clinical response on the CGI scale at week 4 and week 16 without rescue therapy.
 Baseline clinical assessments were conducted for each patient on Day 1 prior to imsidolimab dosing.

 In July 2020, the U.S. Food and Drug Administration granted orphan drug designation for imsidolimab for the treatment of patients with GPP.
-During Q2 2021, we held an end-of-Phase 2 meeting with the FDA during Q2 2021 to review an orphan disease Phase 3 development plan for imsidolimab for the treatment of GPP and anticipate initiating our Phase 3 trials, called GEMINI-1 and GEMINI-2 for this indication, in Q3 2021.
+We held an end-of-Phase 2 meeting with the FDA during Q2 2021 to review an orphan disease development plan for imsidolimab for the treatment of GPP and initiated our first Phase 3 trial, called GEMINI-1, in Q3 2021.
 GEMINI-1 will enroll approximately 45 moderate-to-severe GPP patients, each undergoing an active flare at baseline, which will be randomized equally to receive a single dose of 750mg intravenous (IV) imsidolimab, 300mg IV imsidolimab or placebo.
 The primary endpoint of the Phase 3 program is the proportion of patients achieving clear or almost clear skin as determined by a Generalized Pustular Psoriasis Physician’s Global Assessment (GPPPGA) score of zero or 1 at week 4 of GEMINI-1.
 Patients will subsequently be re-enrolled in GEMINI-2, where they will receive monthly doses of 200mg subcutaneous imsidolimab or placebo depending upon whether they are responders, partial responders or non-responders to treatment under GEMINI-1.
 The objective of GEMINI-2 is to assess the efficacy and safety of imsidolimab after 6 months of monthly dosing.

 (% body surface area)